Ready, Set…Write! How to Conquer the IELTS Writing Task 1 in 5 Easy Steps

 The table shows the number of male and female students for both years, along with the total number and the percentage of male students.
 It also shows how many students gained a TEFL qualification, and how many a UCLES CELTA or other degree.

-You can’t write a paragraph for each row or column of this table.
-You would end up with at least six paragraphs, which is too much to write in 20 minutes.
+As you will only have 20 minutes to complete this task, you can’t write a paragraph for each row or column of this table.
 However, you can study the table a bit and think about how you could group information around two main paragraphs.

 For example, you may want to focus on 2007/8 in the first paragraph and 2008/9 in the second paragraph.
 Then you could present the rest of the information as details in each of the paragraphs.